bkamapantula/pmgsy/README.md

 ## License

-PMGSY data is shared under the *Government Open Data License - India*
+PMGSY data is shared under the *Government Open Data License - India*, [link](https://data.gov.in/government-open-data-license-india)

 Shapefiles are shared under *MIT license* (the entire repository is shared as such with no another license for maps)